Conservative minister resigns in anger over Covid fraud

 HMRC has insisted that "robust measures were put in place to control error and fraud in the key coronavirus support schemes".

-A spokesman said: "We are grateful to Lord Agnew for the significant contribution he has made to government.
+A No 10 spokesman said: "We are grateful to Lord Agnew for the significant contribution he has made to government.

 "On the wider issues that he's raised, we introduced our unprecedented Covid support schemes at speed to protect jobs and livelihoods, helping millions of people across the UK, including nearly 12 million on the furlough scheme alone.